edoardocattapan/ardo.github.io/_posts/2020-03-12-the-turning-points-of-reality.md

 Precisely for this perceived *absolute weakness* within its group, the scapegoat is the only single member in the group who is possibly capable of resolving all the violence within the group by channelling it and taking the blame on itself.
 Paradoxically, only who appears to be so strong a member as to be able to take on itself alone all the violence combined from within its group is a good candidate for scapegoating.

-So if you are complaining about anything, or blaming somebody else, you know who you are: just another anonimous, uninteresting, unimportant, forgettable and totally negligible member of the community you found yourself in.
+So if you are complaining about anything, or blaming somebody else, you know who you are: just another anonymous, uninteresting, unimportant, forgettable and totally negligible member of the community you found yourself in.
 The really interesting people, as the interesting ideas, are usually the ones who can take all the blame on themselves: by appearing weak to others they demonstrate uncommon internal strength.

 Another type of reality's turning points are saddle points.